History of Virgin Galactic in Timeline

 December 2009: SpaceShipTwo Unveiled

-On 7 December 2009, SpaceShipTwo was unveiled at the Mojave Spaceport and Branson stated flights would begin "in 2011."
+On 7 December 2009, SpaceShipTwo was unveiled at the Mojave Spaceport.

-March 2010: White Knight Two and SpaceShipTwo Fly Together
+March 2010: White Knight Two's First SpaceShipTwo Captive Flights

 In March 2010, White Knight Two's first SpaceShipTwo captive flights took place.

-In October 2010, the 3,000 m runway at Spaceport America was opened, with SpaceShipTwo "VSS Enterprise" shipped to the site carried underneath the fuselage of Virgin Galactic's mothership Eve.
+In October 2010, the 3,000 m (10,000 ft) runway at Spaceport America was opened, with SpaceShipTwo "VSS Enterprise" shipped to the site carried underneath the fuselage of Virgin Galactic's mothership Eve.

-In April 2011, Branson announced further delays, saying he hoped to be in space within 18 months.
+In April 2011, Branson announced further delays to the spaceflight program, projecting flights to begin in 18 months.

 In July 2011, Aabar invested a further US$110 million to develop a program to launch small satellites into low Earth orbit, raising their equity share to 37.8%.

-By September 2011, SpaceShipTwo had completed an additional 16 glide tests.
+In September 2011, SpaceShipTwo completed 16 glide tests.

-In 2011, David Mackay was named chief pilot and chief test-pilot for Virgin Galactic.
+In 2011, David Mackay, former RAF test pilot, was named chief pilot for Virgin Galactic and chief test-pilot.

-In 2011, the memorandum of understanding between Virgin Galactic and NASA produced a relatively small contract of up to $4.5 million for research flights.
+In 2011, the collaboration between Virgin and NASA produced a relatively small contract of up to $4.5 million for research flights.

 By February 2012, SpaceShipTwo had completed 15 test flights attached to White Knight Two.

-In 2012, Virgin Galactic acquired the remaining 30% of The Spaceship Company after Northrop Grumman acquired Scaled Composites.
+In 2012, after Northrop Grumman acquired Scaled Composites, Virgin Galactic acquired the remaining 30% of The Spaceship Company.

-On 29 April 2013, a rocket-powered test flight of SpaceShipTwo took place, with an engine burn of 16 seconds duration, achieving a speed of Mach 1.2.
+On 29 April 2013, a rocket-powered test flight of SpaceShipTwo took place, with an engine burn of 16 seconds duration, reaching a speed of Mach 1.2.

-On 14 May 2013, Richard Branson stated he would be aboard the first public flight of SpaceShipTwo, scheduled for 25 December 2013.
+On 14 May 2013, Richard Branson stated he would be aboard the first public flight of SpaceShipTwo, rescheduled to 25 December 2013.

 In June 2013, Steve Isakowitz was appointed as Virgin Galactic's president.

-By August 2013, 640 customers had signed up for a Virgin Galactic flight.
+By August 2013, 640 customers had signed up for a flight on SpaceShipTwo, which could carry a crew of two and room for six passengers.

-On 10 January 2014, the third rocket-powered test flight of SpaceShipTwo tested the Reaction Control System (RCS) and thermal protection coating.
+On 10 January 2014, the third rocket-powered test flight of SpaceShipTwo took place and successfully tested the spaceship's Reaction Control System (RCS) and the newly installed thermal protection coating on the vehicle's tail booms.

 February 2014: Cracks Discovered in WhiteKnightTwo